 - We believe in (and use) real economic analysis in our work, not phony self-interest jargon by those claiming to represent consumer interests;

-- We believe that excessive taxes and regulations often harm consumers, investment and jobs;
+- While harming consumer welfare, we understand that excessive taxes and regulations can reduce competition, investment and jobs;

 - We believe that the government needs to be fiscally responsible;